thanlong/VMOSPro_RootXposed_Terminal/README.md

 8. Execute script on `late_start` (path: `/data/adb/script/late_start.d`) or `post-fs-data` (path: `/data/adb/script/post-fs-data.d`)

 9. Use external storage as VM storage.
-   Expand your VM storage by using the memory card capacity as the virtual machine's `/sdcard` internal memory.
+   Expand your VM storage by using the memory card capacity as the virtual machine's `/sdcard` internal memory (without formatting).
    This feature will be very useful when you want to install a game with an obb file but you run out of internal memory.
-Data will not be lost during after converting.
    You can convert back to internal storage at any time.
+   Don't worry!
+Data stored in memory card **won't** be lost during swapping

 10. Install app into external storage (Coming soon)